Governance for Aotearoa

 Map the landscape

 We audit every AI system, algorithm, and automated decision in your organisation.
-We identify who built it, who approved it, what data it touches, and whether it affects Maori communities or data.
+We identify who built it, who approved it, what data it touches, and whether it affects Māori communities or data.
 This is not a questionnaire.
-It is a forensic inventory that gives your board its first complete picture of AI exposure.
+It is a forensic inventory that gives your board its first complete picture of AI exposure across the business.

 Embed cultural governance

-We integrate Maori data sovereignty principles and Treaty of Waitangi obligations into the governance structure from the start -- not as a bolt-on appendix.
+We integrate Māori data sovereignty principles and Treaty of Waitangi obligations into the governance structure from the start, not as a bolt-on appendix.
 This includes data classification aligned to iwi expectations, tikanga-informed impact assessments, and kaitiakitanga-based stewardship models for data that relates to tangata whenua.
+Māori data governance is woven through every policy and process we deliver.

 Design the operating model